cwsamuelson/dataStructures/README.md

 # Documentation
 This is an umbrella project for various code/tools/utilities I have thought of, or decided to replicate for practice.
 Each sub-project/directory will have its own more detailed README to cover its specific contents.
+**TODO** Actually create those READMEs.
+I'd like them to be reasonably good quality, so this will take time and focus.
+It also implies some level of completeness of the piece it documents, which many of these are certainly not.

 ## Examples